aktshually/nasawrapper/README.md

 After clicking on "Signup", you should receive an email on the email address provided with your API key.
 Then you are ready to use your API key acording to the rate limit (hourlt limit for API keys is 1000 requests).

 You can also use a `DEMO_KEY` instead a real API key, however, it has more restricted limits (30 requests per IP address per hour and 50 requests per IP address per day).

+## Why you shouldu use this wrapper
+- More readable code;
+- No long URLs;
+- You have absolutely sure about the output: if the code runs without any errors, the output will be the API response about what you want.